 Bottom Line

-Even with a 60% bonus, this promotion to buy JetBlue points for 1.85¢ each presents a pretty poor value for your money.
-It falls far short of the 1.24¢-per-point value of TrueBlue points in typical redemptions.
-Due to the currency's fixed value, buying points makes sense in very few situations.
+With a 125% bonus, this promotion to buy JetBlue TrueBlue points for just 1.43¢ each presents outsized value in comparison to past JetBlue promotions.
+However, it still falls short of the 1.24¢-per-point value of TrueBlue points in typical redemptions.
+Due to the currency's fixed value, buying points makes sense in very few situations — even more so now that the cost of cash and points prices has increased drastically.

-If you're right on the cusp of an expensive redemption and lack transferable points, this promotion could be the fastest way to get the missing points for your award flight.
-Otherwise, you should probably steer clear.
+But, if you're right on the cusp of an expensive JetBlue or partner redemption and lack transferable points, this promotion could be the fastest way to get the missing points for your award flight.
+If that's you, this offer is valid through June 9, 2025.

 AwardWallet Tip of The Day